rugk/offline-qr-code/README.md

 In contrast to many other add-ons, which use Google Web APIs for that, this add-on works completely offline. **This QR code generator puts your privacy first!**
 Effectively, the add-on [prevents any web connection](src/manifest.json#L25) for itself, so it does never contact the web.
 Thanks to the linked `manifest.json` you can also easily verify, that this claim is true.
 It works offline!
 Always.

+It has a radically **simple, yet powerful** interface, allowing you to tweak many things in the settings, but being lightweight when you use it.
+A powerful usability improvement is the feature to **just re-size the QR code** with your mouse by dragging and dropping.

 It is inspired by [the old Offline QR code generator add-on](https://github.com/catholicon/OfflineQR) for Firefox 56 and lower.
 This extension only works with Firefox Quantum (Firefox 57) and higher.

 ## Download